Generic name: MEPOLIZUMAB 100mg in 1mL

 Dosage form: injection, powder, for solution

-The recommended dose of NUCALA is 100 mg administered once every 4 weeks by subcutaneous injection into the upper arm, thigh, or abdomen.
+The recommended dosage of NUCALA is 100 mg administered once every 4 weeks by SC injection into the upper arm, thigh, or abdomen.

 Preparation and Administration